cocos2d-cpp/cocos2d-cpp/README.md

 cocos2d-cpp
 ===========

-cocos2d-cpp is a 2D game engine written in C++11. cocos2d-cpp was originally cloned from cocos2d-x game engine with an attempt to refactor some basic deficiencies of the original.
+cocos2d-cpp is a 2D game engine written in C++11. cocos2d-cpp was originally cloned from cocos2d-x game engine with an attempt to refactor some legacy features.

 Since then, it turned into a complete re-write of the engine.
 Hence, though cocos2d-cpp is based on cocos2d-x, it is not compatible with it.